inscist/api-guidelines/Guidelines.md

 Clients **MUST NOT** rely on the order in which data appears in JSON service responses.
 For example, clients **SHOULD** be resilient to the reordering of fields within a JSON object.
 When supported by the service, clients **MAY** request that data be returned in a specific order.
-For example, services **MAY** support the use of the `orderBy` query string parameter to specify the order of elements within a JSON array.
+For example, services **MAY** support the use of the `orderBy` query parameter to specify the order of elements within a JSON array.
 Services **MAY** also explicitly specify the ordering of some elements as part of the service contract.
 For example, a service **MAY** always return a JSON object's "type" information as the first field in an object to simplify response parsing on the client.
 Clients **MAY** rely on ordering behavior explicitly identified by the service.